clausejs/clausejs/packages/clausejs/README.md

 Clause is heavily inspired by [clojure.spec](http://clojure.org/about/spec), but will be evolving on its own to better suite the needs of JavaScript community.

 ## Why Clause

-> If a programming language is regarded as a tool to aid the programmer, it should give him the greatest assistance in the most difficult aspects of his art, namely program design, documentation, and debugging.
->
-> — *C. A. R. Hoare, Hints on Programming Language Design*

 Clause's primary goal is to allow you to create *the definitive contract* for your JavaScript project.